azagoruyko/rigBuilder/README.md

   The function should set the widget to match data.
   By executing `setJsonData(getJsonData())` the widget must guarantee that the state will not change.

-Any changes in the state of the widget must be recorded by emitting `somethingChanged` slot of the base class.
-For example, `stateChanged`, `textChanged`, and other slots must emit `self.somethingChanged.emit()` directly or indirectly.
+Any changes in the state of the widget must be recorded by emitting `somethingChanged` signal of the base class.
+For example, `stateChanged`, `textChanged`, and other signals must call `self.somethingChanged.emit()`.
 Thus, working with the interface, the program receives all registered changes to the widget and saves the json state to the corresponding attribute of the module.

 In `widgets.py` you need to register the name of the created widget in the `TemplateWidgets` variable.